Russia expected to outlaw opposition leader Navalny's groups - WTMJ

 Just as the Moscow court was considering the prosecutors’ request to outlaw Navalny’s organizations, Russian lawmakers have fast-tracked a new law that banned members of organizations declared extremist from running for public office.
 The law was signed by Putin last week — and combined with the expected court ruling will dash the hopes of several of Navalny’s associates who have declared their intention to run for the Russian parliament in the Sept.
 19 election.

-The vote is widely seen as an important part of Putin’s efforts to cement his rule ahead of the 2024 Russian presidential election.
-The 68-year-old leader, who has been in power for more than two decades, pushed through constitutional changes last year that would potentially allow him to hold onto power until 2036.

-The crackdown on Navalny and his associates is just one part of a multi-pronged strategy to steamroll the opposition ahead of the vote.
-Last week, authorities also arrested Andrei Pivovarov, the head of another anti-Kremlin group that they have labeled “undesirable” — a designation used by the Kremlin to outlaw more than 30 groups.
+Ahead of the vote, the government has targeted other opposition figures as well.
+Last week, authorities arrested Andrei Pivovarov, the head of another anti-Kremlin group that they have labeled “undesirable” — a designation used by the Kremlin to outlaw more than 30 groups.

 Days before his arrest, Pivovarov announced the dissolution of his Open Russia movement to protect members from prosecution, but that didn’t stop authorities from pulling him off a Warsaw-bound plane at St. Petersburg’s airport last week.
 A court in southern Russia’s Krasnodar region ordered him to be held for two months pending an investigation.